 Robertson was co-counsel three months earlier on a trial that culminated in a $41 million verdict for a Pennsylvania woman who suffered permanent injuries also from an Ethicon vaginal mesh device.
 The verdict, following a five-week trial in Philadelphia Common Pleas Court, included $25 million in punitive damages.
 (Read article)

-In the same year, Robertson was selected as a Pennsylvania Super Lawyer -- Rising Star 2019, the independent rating service designating her as among the top 2.5 percent of attorneys in the state who are 40 or younger.
+In the same year, Robertson was selected as a Pennsylvania Super Lawyer Rising Star for 2019 and again in 2020.
+The independent rating service designation places her as among the top 2.5 percent of attorneys in the state who are 40 or younger.

-In late 2017, Robertson was co-counsel in a trial that concluded in a $57.1 million jury verdict -- including $7.1 million in compensatory and $50 million in punitive damages -- against J&J for a Pennsylavia woman injured by the company's vaginal mesh device.
+In late 2017, Robertson was co-counsel in a trial that concluded in a $57.1 million jury verdict — including $7.1 million in compensatory and $50 million in punitive damages — against J&J for a Pennsylvania woman injured by the company's vaginal mesh device.
 (Read the article)

 Before that case, Robertson was co-counsel in litigation that resulted in a $1.725 million settlement in March 2017 on behalf of an eight-year-old boy who was sexually assaulted by a teenager at a Montgomery County residential youth facility.
 The facility failed to provide required constant supervision of the younger boy.

 While in the DA’s office, Robertson, among other things, tried felony preliminary hearings and misdemeanor bench trials.
 Her work in the Juvenile Unit involved domestic violence and sexual assault cases, including those involving adult perpetrators sexually and physically abusing minor children.